roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  'Where would you go, if I set you free?' he asked, sounding her out.

  This was unexpected, so she thought about it, in case there was an unforeseen catch.
 She remembered what Jane had told her about having nowhere to go.
-Report_Story #3